Start date: 2021

 In the past doctors have tended to look at how we can cure the cancer but as more people are surviving the disease there is an urgent need to look into how to improve patient’s lives after cure.
 The results of having treatment for bowel cancer can leave 3 of 4 patients with poor control of their bowels for at least 1 year after surgery and for 25% of patients this can be a long term problem (known as LARS).

-The aim of this study is to find out how useful the treatments are and if the research team can find a treatment pathway that doctors can use to improve bowel function.
-The POLARiS study will include all patients from participating hospitals having surgery for bowel cancer on the left side that involves a join to the rectum (lower part of the bowel).
-The team aim to recruit patients in the UK, USA and the Netherlands.
-The three centres have experience of doing research in this area and the lead doctors are proactive in seeking solutions for the problems.
+The aim of this study was to find out how useful existing treatments for LARS are and potentially creating a treatment pathway that doctors can use to improve bowel function in those who have had surgery.
+The POLARiS study included all patients from four UK hospitals having surgery for bowel cancer on the left side that involves a join to the rectum (lower part of the bowel).
+The money provided by Bowel Research UK funded the first part of the study which has now been completed.

 What could this study achieve?

-By doing this the team will increase the awareness of the problem of poor bowel function after bowel surgery and potentially offer a solution that is available but often not used.
+By doing these studies, the team will increase the awareness of the problem of poor bowel function after bowel surgery and determine the best treatments to alleviate symptoms.

 The research team

-This research team will be led by Mrs Julie Cornish, a Consultant Colorectal Surgeon working at the University Hospital of Wales.
+This research team was led by Mrs Julie Cornish, a Consultant Colorectal Surgeon working at the University Hospital of Wales.
+Read more about Mrs Cornish’s work by clicking here.